PacifAIst/runsnack/SECURITY.md

 # Security

-RunSnack gives someone a shell on your machine, inside a container, over a link.
-That is the whole product, and it means the security model deserves a straight description rather than a reassuring one.
+RunSnack gives someone a terminal on your machine, inside a container, over a link.
+This document describes how that works, what the boundaries are, and how to configure your setup for the level of exposure you're comfortable with.

-This document says what the boundary does, what it doesn't, and who this tool is for.
-If any of it is wrong, please tell us — see *Reporting* at the bottom.

-## Who this is for

-**Share the way you would share an SSH key.** RunSnack is built for handing your hardware to a specific person you already have a reason to trust: a student, a colleague, a collaborator, a maintainer you have been talking to in an issue thread.

-It is **not** built for renting to anonymous strangers.
-There is no escrow, no reputation system, no dispute process, and — as described below — no hardware isolation on the GPU.
-Platforms like Vast.ai and RunPod exist because those problems are hard, and they have solved them.
-RunSnack has not, by design.
+## Design intent

+RunSnack is built for **direct sharing between people** — a student on the lab GPU, a colleague on the build machine, a collaborator reproducing something on hardware they don't own, a client testing before they buy.

+That design is why there's no account system, no listing, and no platform in the middle: the trust relationship already exists between the two people, so the software doesn't need to manufacture one.
+Sharing works best the same way sharing an SSH key does — with people you have a reason to trust.

-## What the container boundary does
+## The container boundary

 Sessions run in a Docker container launched with: